 Who Should Buy Force USA MyRack Modular Power Rack

-- Folks who want to buy a colored rack.
-This one comes in a bright blue and red in addition to matte black.
+- Folks who want to buy a colored rack will love that this one comes in a bright blue and red in addition to matte black.

 Who Shouldn’t Buy Force USA MyRack Modular Power Rack